MicrosoftDocs/VBA-Docs/api/Outlook.Recipient.md

 ## Remarks

 Use the  **[Recipients](./Outlook.Recipients.Item.md)** ( _index_ ) method, where _index_ is the name or index number, to return a single **Recipient** object.
-The name can be a string that represents the display name, the alias, the full SMTP e-mail address, or the mobile phone number of the recipient.
-A good practice is to use the SMTP e-mail address for a mail message, and the mobile phone number for a mobile message.
+The name can be a string that represents the display name, the alias, the full SMTP email address, or the mobile phone number of the recipient.
+A good practice is to use the SMTP email address for a mail message, and the mobile phone number for a mobile message.

 Use the  **[Add](./Outlook.Recipients.Add.md)** method to create a new **Recipient** object and add it to the **[Recipients](Outlook.Recipients.md)** object.
 The **[Type](./Outlook.Recipient.Type.md)** property of a new **Recipient** object is set to the default value for the associated **[AppointmentItem](Outlook.AppointmentItem.md)**, **[JournalItem](./Outlook.JournalItem.md)**, **[MailItem](./Outlook.MailItem.md)**, **[MeetingItem](Outlook.MeetingItem.md)**, or **[TaskItem](Outlook.TaskItem.md)** object and must be reset to indicate another recipient type.